-Are German Shepherds Good With Kids/Babies, Families and Other Pets?
+Are German Shepherds Good With Babies, Kids, Families & Other Pets?

 German Shepherd Temperament – Are German Shepherds Nice and Safe?